cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- concurrency executions: 1000 (can be increased)
 - Deployment:
 	- lambda func deployment size (compressed .zip): 50MB
-	- size of uncompressed deploymend (code + deps): 250 MB
+	- size of uncompressed deployment (code + deps): 250 MB
 	- can use the /tmp directory to load other files at startup

 ### Best Practices